Joseph Barker (mayor): Testimony for he prosecution

 After the testimony of Murphy, Dean, and Beale, the prosecution allowed the Defense to begin due to their remaining witnesses not being present, but reserved the right to continue if any more of their witnesses arrived in the court.

-TESTIMONY FOR THE DEFENSE
+Testimony for the defense

 Mr. Easter opened for the defense in a lengthy discussion of his belief in the illegality of the indictment, citing the charges as not being sufficiently specific.